james-aguirre/c0323-code-solutions/react-jsx/react-jsx-quiz-notes.md

 - What is JSX?
   JSX is a syntax extension for javascript that allows you to write HTML-like markup inside of a javascript file
 - How does React use JSX to render components?
+  It using rendering to write onto the screen

 ## Notes